senips/devbox/README.md

 ##### How to share my source code between host and guest VM?

 By default, your entire home folder is shared with the guest machine.
-After Vagrant ssh,  ~/myhost is directly mapped to your home folder.
-So you can either edit your source code in host machine or guest machines.
+After Vagrant ssh,  ~/myhost is directly mapped to your host machine's home folder.
+BTW, you can either work your source code in host machine or guest machines.

 ##### How to checkout source?